juxor/afaq/markdown/secI5.md

 failure.
 Instead, he recognised that socialism would only be built using new organisations that reflect the spirit of socialism (such as freedom, self- government and so on).
-He, like Proudhon and Bakunin before him, therefore argued that _"**[t]his was the form that the social revolution must take** \-- the independent commune. . . [whose] inhabitants have decided that they **will** communalise the consumption of commodities, their exchange and their production."_ [Kropotkin, **Anarchism**, p.
+He, like Proudhon and Bakunin before him, therefore argued that the _"** was the form that the social revolution must take** \-- the independent commune" _whose_ "inhabitants have decided that they **will** communalise the consumption of commodities, their exchange and their production."_ [**Anarchism**, p.
 184 and p.
 163]

 In a nutshell, a participatory community is a free association, based upon the mass assembly of people who live in a common area, the means by which they make the decisions that affect them, their communities, bio-regions and the planet.
-Their essential task is to provide a forum for raising public issues and deciding upon them.
+Their essential task is to provide a forum for raising public issues and deciding them.
 Moreover, these assemblies will be a key way of generating a community (and community spirit) and building and enriching social relationships between individuals and, equally important, of developing and enriching individuals by the very process of participation in communal affairs.
 By discussing, thinking and listening to others, individuals develop their own abilities and powers while at the same time managing their own affairs, so ensuring that no one else does (i.e. they govern themselves and are no longer governed from above by others).
 As Kropotkin argued, self- management has an educational effect on those who practice it:

-> _"The 'permanence' of the general assemblies of the sections \-- that is, the possibility of calling the general assembly whenever it was wanted by the members of the section and of discussing everything in the general assembly. .
+> _"The 'permanence' of the general assemblies of the sections -- that is, the possibility of calling the general assembly whenever it was wanted by the members of the section and of discussing everything in the general assembly. .
 . will educate every citizen politically. . .
-The section in permanence \--
-the forum always open -- is the only way . . . to assure an honest and intelligent administration."_ [**The Great French Revolution**, vol. 1, pp.
+The section in permanence -- the forum always open -- is the only way . . . to assure an honest and intelligent administration."_ [**The Great French Revolution**, vol. 1, pp. 210-1]
-210-1]

 As well as integrating the social life of a community and encouraging the political and social development of its members, these free communes will also be integrated into the local ecology.
-Humanity would life in harmony with nature as well as with itself -- as discussed in [section E.2](secE2.html), these would be **eco**-communities part of their local eco-systems with a balanced mix of agriculture and industry (as described by Kropotkin in his
+Humanity would live in harmony with nature as well as with itself -- as discussed in [section E.2](secE2.html), these would be **eco**-communities part of their local eco-systems with a balanced mix of agriculture and industry (as described by Kropotkin in his